OliverWisn/data_visualization/README.md

   repositories that received the highest number of stars.

 ## Data Visualizations Summary:
+I have included the following data visualizations in the repository:
-I made a simple line plot and the scatter plot.
-After this I made the visualization based on series of random decisions (random walk).
-Then I made a simulation based on the series of the die rolling with the plotly package, where we checked what will happen when we roll the dice in many different ways.
-The next visualization I made was a plot of temperature changes during the day in two places in the USA.
+- Simple line plot and the scatter plot.
+- Visualization based on series of random decisions (random walk).
+- Simulation based on the series of the die rolling with the plotly package, where we checked what will happen when we roll the dice in many different ways.
+- Plot of temperature changes during the day in two places in the USA.
-In the directory earthquake I made the visualizing of earthquake data from the JSON file.
+- Visualizing of earthquake data from the JSON file.
+- Bar visualization of the data from the GitHub API for the first 30 python repositories that received the highest number of stars.

 ## Version:
 - The version of the code only with the simple line plot has tag 1.0.